Political decay: Updated by Fukuyama

 Huntington's former student, Francis Fukuyama, has developed the theory of political decay by analysing the sclerosis of democratic institutions in the United States and elsewhere.
-Here he argues that political institutions have been too slow to keep up with the country's changing circumstances due to their institutional inertia behind a status quo.
+He argues that political institutions have been too slow to keep up with the country's changing circumstances due to their institutional inertia behind a status quo.
 For example, in the United States, the emerging financial oligarchy is entrenching income and wealth inequality and reducing social mobility which is leading to a breakdown in society, the social contract and confidence in the government.

 The second of Fukuyama's two volumes on political order, Political Order and Political Decay (2014), echoes the title of Huntington's seminal 1965 essay.
 Fukuyama focuses on the concept of political decay in the framework of a history of the rise and fall of Chinese dynasties and the causes of political and social stability during each dynasty as well as in Russian and Islamic governments.